hobitolog/STVCameraHEAD/README.md

 ```

+From no on it should all work as expected.
+Open Arduino IDE,  connect the ethernet cable to the Arduino board, power up the hardware components and run the program.

 ## IP configuration (extra bonus)

 If method above didn't workout it means that the network is probably densly populated.
 In this case it can be hard to have luck and hit the mark at once.